openshift/enhancements/enhancements/microshift/multus-cni-for-microshift.md

 a container image as part of the OpenShift payload which will ensure that we do not have version skew with MicroShift or Multus and they will match binaries shipped with OpenShift.

+### Building an operator based on Cluster Network Operator

+In OpenShift Multus manifests can be templated according to the needs.
+This includes working with SDN or OVN-K CNI, deploying optional DHCP server, or deploying opetional whereabouts reconciler.
+Rendering Multus manifests is responsibility of Cluster Network Operator (CNO).

+During review of this enhancement a question was asked: should we create an operator with subset of CNO's functionality?
+Since CNO mostly renders manifests, there is no real need to add additional runtime component that would do only that.
+If we ever find that we don't want to deploy DHCP server or we need whereabouts reconciler, we can think of another way to compose Multus and accompanying addons, for example providing several RPMs such as `microshift-multus`, `microshift-multus-dhcp`, `microshift-multus-whereabouts`, or think of other way, e.g. something resembling helm's `values.yaml` that could be user supplied to configure behavior of RPM supplied by MicroShift team.

 ## Infrastructure Needed [optional]

 N/A